System representation

 Interval ambiguity sets

-A matrix pair to represent the lower and upper bound transition probabilities from all source states or source/action pairs to all target states.
+A matrix pair to represent the lower and upper bound of num_sets(ambiguity_sets) interval ambiguity sets (on the columns) to num_target(ambiguity_sets) destinations (on the rows).
+Marginal adds interpretation to the column indices.
 The matrices can be Matrix{R} or SparseMatrixCSC{R}, or their CUDA equivalents.
-For memory efficiency, it is recommended to use sparse matrices.
+Due to the space complexity, if modelling IntervalMarkovChains or IntervalMarkovDecisionProcesses, it is recommended to use sparse matrices.

-The columns represent the source and the rows represent the target, as if the probability matrix was a linear transformation.
-Mathematically, let $P$ be the probability matrix.
-Then $P_{ij}$ represents the probability of transitioning from state $j$ (or with state/action pair $j$) to state $i$.
-Due to the column-major format of Julia, this is also a more efficient representation (in terms of cache locality).
+The columns represent the different ambiguity sets and the rows represent the targets.
+Due to the column-major format of Julia, this is a more efficient representation in terms of cache locality.

 Fields

-• lower::MR: The lower bound transition probabilities from a source state or source/action pair to a target state.
+• lower::MR: The lower bound probabilities for num_sets(ambiguity_sets) ambiguity sets to num_target(ambiguity_sets) target states.

-• gap::MR: The gap between upper and lower bound transition probabilities from a source state or source/action pair to a target state.
+• gap::MR: The gap between upper and lower bound transition probabilities for num_sets(ambiguity_sets) ambiguity sets to num_target(ambiguity_sets) target states.

 Examples